2003

 ● To religious fundamentalists who “martyr” themselves in killing people whom they believe are enemies of their religion, I would pose this question: If death is beneficial to you, why is it not beneficial to those you murder?
 (And presumably the idea is to hurt, not help, the enemy.)

 On the other hand, you expect rationality from religious fundamentalists??!!
 The answer, of course, is that the martyrs are good, but their enemies are evil; and God will consign the former to paradise, the latter to hell.
-Or some such convenient dodge.
+Or some such glib dodge.

 ● Aristotle was a great philosopher.